tobytwigger/laravel-job-status/docs/docs/signals.md

 # Signals

+Signals are the opposite of messages - they let your app communicate with your job.

 ## Cancelling a job

 Once you've dispatched a job, you are able to cancel it at a later date.
 To do so, from the job status model, simply